Manipur: Natural caves

 Thalon Cave (around 910 m above sea level) is one of the historical sites of Manipur under Tamenglong district.
 It is around 185 km from the state capital and around 30 km from Tamenglong district headquarters in north side.
 From Thalon village, this cave is 4–5 km.
 Khangkhui Cave is a natural limestone cave in Ukhrul district.
 The big hall in the cave is the darbar hall of the Devil King living deep inside while the northern hall is the royal bedroom, according to local folklore.
 During World War II, villagers sought shelter here.
 This cave is an hour's trek from Khangkui village.

 Education

 Manipur schools are run by the state and central government or by private organisation.
 Instruction is mainly in English.
 Under the 10+2+3 plan, students may enroll in general or professional degree programs after passing the Higher Secondary Examination (the grade 12 examination).
 The main universities are Manipur University, Central Agricultural University, National Institute of Technology, Manipur, Indian Institute of Information Technology, Manipur, Jawaharlal Nehru Institute of Medical Sciences, Regional Institute of Medical Sciences and Indira Gandhi National Tribal University.

 Manipur is home to India's first floating elementary school: Loktak Elementary Floating School in Loktak Lake.

 Transportation

 Air

-Imphal International Airport is situated in the capital Imphal which connects direct flights from Imphal to Kolkata, Guwahati, New Delhi, Bangalore and Agartala.
+Bir Tikendrajit International Airport is situated in the capital Imphal which connects direct flights from Imphal to Kolkata, Guwahati, New Delhi, Bangalore and Agartala.